tcsenpai/mysides/README.md

 # MySides

  Your reliable, unbiased news scraper.

+## The Archive

+I maintain a daily updated (if I use this software) archive section.
+This is made by just running the software daily and uploading the archive folder.

 ## Disclaimer

 MySides is a personal tool designed to scrape news from AllSides.
 Please note that all material downloaded, used, and reworked by this software is the property of AllSides.
 This tool aims to provide a quick overview of daily news.
 For more information, please refer to the AllSides Terms of Service.